-I needed to find out how to lift a beam, specifically a 250 kg - 7 metre long roof support beam, up 2.5 metres onto the wall frames of my steel kit home.
-I contemplated a crane which could easily raise the beam, but the cost would be a full day rate as it would need to travel from a town an hour away.
+I needed to find out how to lift a beam, specifically a 250 kg - 7 metre long roof support beam.
+It needed to go up 2.5 metres onto the wall frames of my steel kit home to form part of the ceiling frame.
+I thought about how a builder might go about it when constructing a post and beam building, such as a crane which could easily raise the beam.
+But the cost would be a full day rate as it would need to travel from a town an hour away.

 I thought about waiting for a delivery vehicle with an on-board crane, slipping the driver a carton, but there would be a lot of messing around getting it right so that wouldn't work.

 A quick web search for materials lift devices showed a gizmo called a Genie Super Hoist.
 I rang the local rental outlet and they said it could easily lift half a tonne, could raise it well over 3 metres and was basically a one person operation.
 Sold me.
 I took my 6x4 box trailer and picked it up.
 It was cleverly counter-weighted with strategic wheels that helped move it on and off a trailer and around a site.
 It fitted pretty well on the trailer with the top poking out the front.

 I put the hoist in position near the beam, unsecured the lift mechanism, swung down the outrigger support wheels and lowered the mid wheels out of the way.
 I used my car jack to set the beam up 30 cm on blocks so the hoist could be wheeled in under it.
 I measured the beam to find its centre and pushed the genie super hoist in under.
 With any building or roofing materials lift, safety was important, so I added a number of wooden chocks and secured them with clamps to mount the beam solidly to the hoist.